-- 409. Clinical Mycology (2).
-Lec.
-2, Lab.
-2, Pr., Program Approval.
 This course will emphasize the increasing importance of fungal infections in hospital populations.
 Classes of fungi covered are the Ascomycetes, Basidiomycetes, Deuteromycetes (Fungi Imperfecti) and Myxomycetes.
 The major emphasis will be placed on the Deuteromycetes since this class is most often encountered in the hospital.
 Students will be required to prepare slide cultures and develop skills in basic identification techniques. - 410.
 Clinical Nuclear Medicine (1).
 Lec.
 1, Lab.
-1, Pr., Program Approval.
+1, Pr., Program approval.
 Theory of radioisotopes will be introduced along with techniques for handling radioactive materials.
 The laboratory will involve "hands-on" experience using low level radioisotopes. - 411.
 Clinical Parasitology (2).
 Lec.
 2, Lab.
-2, Pr., Program Approval.
+2, Pr., Program approval.

 The disease mechanisms of the blood, tissue and intestinal parasites will be studied in such a manner as to emphasize general mechanisms of parasitic infections.
 An emphasis will be placed on laboratory identification methodologies and criteria. - 412.
 Urinalysis I (1).
 Lec.
 1, Lab.
-1, Pr., Program Approval.
+1, Pr., Program approval.

 The physiologic mechanisms of the kidney will be stressed as well as the importance of the kidney in controlling the body processes.
 The laboratory will cover the techniques of microscopic, macroscopic and chemical analyses utilized in clinical laboratories. - 413.
 Clinical Virology (5).
 Lec.
 4, Lab.
-4, Pr., Program Approval.
+4, Pr., Program approval.

 A study of the biology of viruses, the pathogenesis of virus infections and laboratory techniques for isolating and identifying viruses.
-The laboratory exercises will allow students to gain experience in standard and "state of the art" procedures such as complement fixation, ELISA, fluorescent antibody staining, agglutination and hemagglutination-inhibition. - 414.
-Clinical Bacteriology II (5).
-Lec.
-4, Lab.
-4, Pr., Program Approval.
-The student will be introduced to the techniques in the isolation and identification of: (1) the Mycobacteria to include Mycobacterium tuber-culosis and the atypical Mycobacteria; (2) the common fungal contaminants encountered in the laboratories; (3) the anaerobic bacteria and (4) the non-fermentative bacteria.
+The laboratory exercises will allow students to gain experience in standard and "state of the art" procedures such as complement fixation, ELISA, fluorescent antibody staining, agglutination and hemagglutination-inhibition - The student will be introduced to the techniques in the isolation and identification of (1) the Mycobacteria to include Mycobacterium tuberculosis and the atypical Mycobacteria; (2) the common fungal contaminants encountered in the laboratories; (3) the anaerobic bacteria and (4) the non-fermentative bacteria.
 The student will also be introduced to micro-identification procedures, manual and computerized. - 415.
 Clinical Serology I (3).
 Lec.
 2, Lab.
-2, Pr., Program Approval.
+2, Pr., Program approval.

 This course is designed to survey serological procedures used in clinical laboratories.
 Special emphasis will be placed on non-virus and syphilis serology techniques.

 416. Clinical Urinalysis II (2).
-Pr., Program Approval.
+Pr., Program approval.

+This course is designed to be a follow-up to Urinalysis I. This course

 This course is designed to be a follow-up to Urinalysis I. This course to be given in a hospital environment and is designed to develop the necessary skills in this area for an entry level medical technologist.

-417. Clinical Bacteriology III (5).
+- 417. Clinical Bacteriology III (5).
 Lec.
 4, Lab.
-4, Pr., Program Approval.
+4, Pr., Program approval.
 This course is designed to develop in the student the skills necessary to function efficiently in a microbiology laboratory.
-The student will be exposed to extensive identification problems with significant microorganisms and the handling of clinical specimens.
-The mechanisms of disease processes and the treatment of diseases will be stressed as well as laboratory safety in working environments.
+The student will be exposed to extensive identification problems with significant micro-organisms and the handling of clinical specimens.
+The mechanisms of disease processes and the treatment of diseases will be stressed as well as laboratory safety in working environments. - 418.
+Clinical Electrophoresis (2).
+Pr., Program approval.
+Clinical experience in electrophoretic procedures will be provided in an affiliated hospital. - 419.
+Clinical Serology II (2).
+Pr., Program approval.